-But these are at very different ends of the spectrum - not least because the Porsche will turn every head while the current MG5 is blander than Baked Beans.
+But these are at very different ends of the spectrum - not least because the Porsche will turn every head while the outgoing MG5 was blander than Baked Beans.

 The new model certainly has a little more visual appeal, which an updated look which is far more modern.
 Compared to the more style-led crossover market there’s little in the way of sex appeal but it is uncontroversial and handsome.

 What customers of the existing car will find attractive are the changes to the new model which answer many of their criticisms.
 First, there's the tech.
-Like its big brother, the ZS EV, the new 5 gets an updated infotainment system which includes the ability to connect to an app and set charging times and a pre-heater.
+Like its big brother, the ZS EV and the smaller MG4, the new 5 gets an updated infotainment system which includes the ability to connect to an app and set charging times and a pre-heater.
 You can also check your charge status on your phone, or you can now also look at an LED indicator next to the charge port.

 On the inside two large screens dominate the dashboard inside and the material selection is anything but cheap.
 Yes, the MG looks more old-fashioned than the ID models from Volkswagen, for example.
 But in many areas the actual quality feels like a step up from the Volkswagens, and certainly the switches and infotainment systems are easier to use.

 What the MG lacks in prestige and outright fun, it compensates with its practical virtues, and it’s very spacious for a car of its size.
-The boot has a deep step behind the loading sill but holds 479 litres of luggage, which can be expanded to 1367 litres in two simple steps by folding the asymmetrically divided rear seat.
-This still leaves a 'hump' though as the seats don't fold flat - something which will only bee a niggle if you are trying to load large items such as a Ikea purchase.
+The boot has a deep step behind the loading sill but holds 479 litres of luggage, which can be expanded to 1,367 litres in two simple steps by folding the asymmetrically divided rear seat.
+This still leaves a 'hump' though as the seats don't fold flat.
+There is a sizable hump, but it does squash down slightly when a heavy object it put on top, although it's never enough to make it level.
+This might only be a niggle if you are trying to load large items such as a Ikea purchase.